 Programs and Centers

 The School of Social Sciences hosts a number of Centers.
-The Sociology Department currently houses The Center for the Study of the Holocaust and Genocide.
-The Sociology Department is also home to the Faculty Writing Program.
+The Sociology Department is home to the University's Faculty Writing Program.

 Faculty Writing Program

 The Faculty Writing Program provides a supportive environment for faculty members to receive help with ongoing writing projects.